mbleron/ExcelGen/README.md

 ### setDateFormat procedure
 This procedure sets the format applied to DATE values in the resulting spreadsheet file.
 It is overloaded to operate either globally in the workbook or at a given sheet level, which takes precedence.
+Current limitation: the format won't apply to date values resulting from formulas.

 The format must follow MS Excel proprietary [syntax](https://support.office.com/en-us/article/format-a-date-the-way-you-want-8e10019e-d5d8-47a1-ba95-db95123d273e).
 Default is `dd/mm/yyyy hh:mm:ss`.